Lane Kenworthy, The Good Society

 Legal changes also have been liberty-enhancing for gay and lesbian Americans.
 Same-sex sexual intercourse was illegal throughout the United States until Connecticut became the first state to decriminalize it in 1962.
 As figure 14 shows, other states slowly followed suit until a 2003 Supreme Court decision legalized it everywhere.

 In 1996, the federal government passed the “Defense of Marriage Act” stipulating that marriage must be between a man and a woman.
 A number of states also passed prohibitions of same-sex marriage in the 1990s and 2000s via referendum or legislation.
-The tide began to turn in 2004 when Massachusetts’ state supreme court ruled the Defense of Marriage Act unconstitutional and legalized same-sex marriage in the state.
-In 2012, Maine, Maryland, and Washington legalized same-sex marriage via popular referendums, and in the next two years courts in six other states declared bans on same-sex marriage to be unconstitutional.
-The Supreme Court’s Obergefell decision in 2015 forbids states from banning same-sex marriage or refusing to recognize same-sex marriages in other states.
+The tide began to turn in 2004, as we see in figure 15.
+In that year Massachusetts’ state supreme court ruled the Defense of Marriage Act unconstitutional and legalized same-sex marriage in the state.
+Courts in Connecticut, Iowa, and some other states issued similar rulings beginning in 2008, and starting in 2012 states such as Maine, Maryland, and Washington legalized same-sex marriage via popular referendums.
+By 2014, same-sex marriage was legal in 35 states.
+The Supreme Court’s Obergefell decision in 2015 forbids any state from banning same-sex marriage or refusing to recognize same-sex marriages in other states.

-The argument for decriminalization or legalization stems not only from personal freedom but also the safety, working conditions, and pay of sex workers.12 Amnesty International is the most prominent organization that advocates decriminalization.
+The argument for decriminalization or legalization stems not only from personal freedom but also the safety, working conditions, and pay of sex workers.13 Amnesty International is the most prominent organization that advocates decriminalization.

 We have relatively little public opinion data on legalization in the US.
 The available information comes from differing surveys that ask the question in different ways.
 As figure 17 indicates, in most years legalization appears to have had the support of fewer than half of Americans.